ruslanmv/ruslanmv.github.io/_posts/2021-06-05-Python3-in-Windows-with-Ubuntu.md

 ![](../assets/images/posts/2021-06-05-Python3-in-Windows-with-Ubuntu/92a.jpg)

-you click this last one
+you click this last one, and appears

-and appears

 ![](../assets/images/posts/2021-06-05-Python3-in-Windows-with-Ubuntu/93.jpg)

-otherwise you just duplicate the terminals.

-and you select **CommandPromt**

-and just type
+otherwise you just duplicate the terminals, and you select **CommandPromt**, and just type

 ```
 %USERPROFILE%\venvs\frameworkenv\Scripts\activate